The Next Generation Deep Extragalactic Exploratory Public Near-Infrared Slitless Survey Epoch 1 (NGDEEP-NISS1): Extra-Galactic Star-formation and Active Galactic Nuclei at 0.5 < z < 3.6: JWST NIRISS Calibration

 \section{JWST NIRISS \NGDEEPA\ Calibration}

 At the time of the \NGDEEPA\ observations, using the available STScI JWST NIRISS WFSS calibration (which we refer to as the {\em default} calibration in the rest of this paper), the location of the traces were typically 1-2 pixels off, limiting our ability to accurately model and subtract WFSS contamination.
 No field dependence to the shape of the traces were calibrated and only the center most part of the field of view was calibrated.
-The wavelength solution was determined at the center of the field and did not include any field dependence either.
-The extractions based on the {\em default} calibration products therefore did not allow us to properly combine R and G grisms, which is something that can only be done if both grisms have been both calibrated accurately over the entire field of view and if they have been calibrated consistently.
-However, Commissioning and Cycle 1 observations of stellar calibrators (PID 01089 using P330-E and WD1657+343 for trace geometry and flux calibrations, and PID 01510 using LMC PN58 for wavelength calibration) were obtained and during the course of these observations, the calibrator objects were placed at different positions in the detector so that we could derive the field dependence of the NIRISS WFSS grisms dispersion.
+The wavelength solution was determined at the center of the field and did not include any field dependence.
+The extractions based on the {\em default} calibration products therefore did not allow us to properly combine R and G grisms.
+This is something that can only be done if both grisms have each been calibrated accurately over the entire field of view, and if they have each been calibrated consistently.
+However, Commissioning and Cycle 1 observations of stellar calibrators (PID 01089 using P330-E and WD1657+343 for trace geometry and flux calibrations; and PID 01510 using LMC PN58 for wavelength calibration) were obtained.
+During the course of these observations, the calibrator objects were placed at different positions in the detector which allowed for the proper derivation of the field dependence of the NIRISS WFSS grisms dispersions.